MHBauer/desync-issue/solutions/solutions.md

    - how does this interact with a delete? is a delete just another operation that gets queued?
 Dump the queue?
 Jump the queue?

+## Design
+Add a third entry on Instances and Bindings, Queue - an ordered collection of diffs.

+In the *UpdateStrategy*, diff the old and the new, and add that diff to the end of the Queue.
+Calculate what the new version of the spec should look like given the queue, and store that as the actual spec.

+In the controller, check for a non-empty queue and process one queue item at a time until there are none left.
+Define a policy for failures of queue objects.

 # Hack the apiserver

 This is a proposed solution from upstream for the delete issue.